praveen2593/rec_sys_jokes/README.md

 # Recommendation System Jester Dataset

+## Overview
-Using the user ratings of the Jester Dataset, built a recommendation system with Matrix Factorization.
-Converted to an Ensemble model, by performing Linear Regression with manually tagged jokes.
+Recommendation systems is one of the widely used ML concept.
+This project aims to develop my understanding of Recommendation systems using GraphLab and the Jester Dataset.
+Using the user ratings of the Jester Dataset, we built a recommendation system with Matrix Factorization.
+We then converted to an Ensemble model, by performing Linear Regression with manually tagged jokes.
 Error metric decreased significantly.

-Performed unsupervised KMeans clustering to identify possible groups of joke within data.
+## Dataset
+The dataset was downloaded from [Jester Dataset](http://eigentaste.berkeley.edu/dataset/)

+## Data Cleaning and EDA
+There were 150 jokes in all with ratings.
+10 Jokes had zero rating and there was 1 rating without a joke id tag.
+We removed the jokes which had no rating, and reindexed the joke id.

 ## Files in src and it's use